tlangan1/Life-Helper-Backend/Documentation/README.md

 - Application server:
   - The IP address and port to which the Express server is listening needs to be put in GlobalStateProvider.jsx.
 - Service worker:
-  - The IP address and port to which the Express server is listening needs to be put in service_worker.js.
+  - The IP address and port to which the Express server is listening on is provided to the service worker by the client, the web page, when needed.
+The only purpose the service worker currently has for this information is to log a web push subscription in the database.
+When the client, the web page, requests the service worker to do this it does so in a message that contains the relevant IP address and port.
-    > here???

 ### Switch Between Previously Used Networks